bcgov/EDUC-CCOF/test/cypress-e2e/README.md

       npx cypress run

-# Group Application:
+### Group Application:

-To run the full E2E automation, run the "full-e2e.cy.js" file when opening cypress There are 3 areas requiring future contribution for added automation functionality:
+To run the full E2E automation, run the "full-e2e.cy.js" file when opening cypress.
+There are 3 areas requiring future contribution for added automation functionality:
 1) Adding Multiple Facilities to a single group application
 2) Adding Multiple Closures to a facility